 Drs.
 Dean T. and Elisabeth Collins Scholarship

-Fund created by estate gift from the late Dean and Elisabeth Collins.
-Awards up to $10,000 for students on semester or $20,000 for year long programs to Germany.
+The Drs.
+Dean T. and Elisabeth Collins Scholarship is a fund created by an estate gift from the late Dean and Elisabeth Collins for semester study abroad in Germany.
+Awards up to $10,000 per semester or $20,000 for year-long programs to Germany.
 Open to all majors but preference for students studying music and particularly opera.
+Additional preference given to students studying German language and culture.
 Minimum 2.5 GPA requirement.
-Apply online: https://ku.studioabroad.com/?go=CollinsScholarship
+Apply online at Drs.
+Dean T. and Elisabeth Collins Scholarship.

 German Academic Exchange Service (DAAD)